DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/javascript/javascript-usage.md

 ## Identifying User

-To identify a different user, or the same user passed into the initialize with more attributes, pass in the entire user attribute object into `identifyUser`:
+To identify a different user, or the same user passed into the initialize function with more attributes, pass in the entire user attribute object into `identifyUser`:

 ```javascript
 const user = {